mlflow/mlflow/docs/source/models.rst

 a YAML-formatted collection of flavor-specific attributes.

-In order to create a new flavor to support a custom model, you simply need to define the set of flavor-specific attributes that should be included in the ``MLmodel`` file, as well as the code that can interpret the contents of the model directory and the flavor's attributes.
+In order to create a new flavor to support a custom model, you simply need to define the set of flavor-specific attributes to include in the ``MLmodel`` configuration file, as well as the code that can interpret the contents of the model directory and the flavor's attributes.

 As an example, let's examine the :py:mod:`mlflow.pytorch` module corresponding to MLflow's